 Located at 2801 SE 1st Ave Ste 201 | Ocala, FL 34471

 Medication-assisted treatment (MAT) is one way to help those with opioid addiction recover their lives.
-Medication-assisted therapy is treatment for addiction that includes the use of medication along with counseling and other support.
+Medication-assisted treatment for addiction includes the use of medication along with counseling and other support.
 MAT improves outcomes:

 More likely to stay in treatment

 Decreases illicit opiate use and other criminal activity